uwescience/HackWeek-Toolkit/docs/ParticipantSelection/ParticipantSelection-intro.md

-Some of the hack weeks, motivated by the idea of diversifying the workshop across many of these categories, have used a selection process mediated by an algorithm (implemented in the software [Entrofy]()) to support the selection.
+Some of the hack weeks, motivated by the idea of diversifying the workshop across many of these categories, have used a selection process mediated by an algorithm (implemented in the software Entrofy [Huppenkothen et al., 2020](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0231939#pone.0231939.ref094) to support the selection.
 In this approach, the committee will generally perform some pre-selection based on the open-ended answers, personal statements and recommendation letters to identify a subset of qualified candidates.
 The final cohort is selected using the algorithm, where the objective is to have the cohort